cysouw/diathesis/text/c10_participle.md

 - Der Patient ist (\*allmählich) entblößt.
 :::

-Likewise, some verbs allow for both a reflexive conversive (*Reflexiv Erlebnispassiv*, see [@sec:reflexive-preposition-passive]) and also a *sein+Partizip* passive (*Zustandspassiv*, see [@sec:participles-sein-zustandspassiv]).
+Likewise, some verbs allow for both a reflexive conversive (*Reflexiv Erlebniskonversiv*, see [@sec:reflexive-preposition-passive]) and also a *sein+Partizip* passive (*Zustandspassiv*, see [@sec:participles-sein-zustandspassiv]).
 When both are possible, then such verbs have both a *sein* and a *haben* intransitive construction.
 For example *aufregen* 'to upset' is such a verb [@next a].
 This verb allows for a conversive diathesis with a reflexive pronoun, which in turn takes a *haben* perfect [@next b].
 However, there is also a *sein* passive without reflexive pronoun [@next c], which is best analysed as the *Zustandspassiv* of the original transitive construction [@next a] because it does not allow for gradual time.

 ::: ex
 a.
 Der Lärm regt ihn auf. \